Here’s an easy delicious way to use up all those feijoas…. feijoa ice cream!

 - bananas 2 medium-sized ripe, peeled and chopped

-- cream or natural yoghurt ½ cup
+- cream or natural yoghurt ½ cup (dairy or coconut)

 - feijoa 1 whole, stem removed